 As an academic institution, we are excited to provide opportunities for students who are interested in or those who are pursuing health sciences careers.
 Obstetrics & Gynecology is one of the core clerkships for third year medical students; we work with 185 third year students annually throughout our department.
 We also work to accommodate other students who are interested in Women’s Health.
 Contact Andrea Shrader with questions or visit the College of Medicine's site.
 In addition, there is scholarship available for the Underrepresented Visiting Student Program.
 For more information please review our Obgyn Visiting Student Policy (PDF).

 The Gynecologic and Obstetric Society (THEGOS) is our formal alumni association.
-Members include past faculty, past residents, current faculty, and chief residents.
+Members include former and current faculty members, residents and fellows.
+The society gathers once a year for a scientific meeting.